Bootleg Fire: Cause

 Lightning was the cause of the fire.

 Containment

 The fire was 100% contained on August 15, 2021.
 At one point, over 2,200 personnel were fighting the fire.

 Impact

 Closures and evacuations

 Several hundred square miles of southern Oregon, in Klamath and Lake counties, were under evacuation orders of various degrees of severity.

 Damage

 A total of 408 buildings were destroyed by the fire, including 161 houses and 247 outbuildings.
 The fire also destroyed 342 vehicles.
 The historic Merritt Creek trestle along the OC&E Woods Line State Trail was also destroyed.
+Most of the burned forestland was owned by Green Diamond Resource Company, who had used the trees for carbon offsets.
+An estimated 4.2 million new seedlings are planned to be planted in the burn zone to offset the loss of the original trees.

 Weather

 The fire contributed to haze across the United States and vivid red sunrises and sunsets as far away as Boston and New York City.
 Heat and smoke from the Bootleg Fire generated pyrocumulus and pyrocumulonimbus clouds, some reaching as high as 45,000 ft and bringing lightning strikes and precipitation.
 There were reports of small fire whirls, and officials believed that at least one actual fire tornado formed in the southeastern portion of the fire on July 18.